President Obama has just appointed Colonel Sanders to oversee and investigate the slaughter of chickens.

 They were going to give up on getting the vote, but they were going to do what they could to make sure they didn't show up, and they did.

-Nothing you can do about it other than learn from it for future, but I mean it's it really is maddening.
+Now, in hindsight, nothing you can do about it other than learn from it for the future, but it really is maddening.

-Did you did you have you seen uh, ladies and gentlemen, the story about the boyfriend and girlfriend who stabbed each other over what happened on American Idol.
+Have you seen, ladies and gentlemen, the story about the boyfriend and girlfriend who stabbed each other over what happened on American Idol?

-I am holding here in my formerly nicotine stained fingers.
+I am holding here in my formerly nicotine-stained fingers story from Gawker.

 An argument between a Pennsylvania couple over which American Idol finalists deserve to win the contest escalated quickly, resulting in a knife fight that left the pair bloodied and behind bars.

-Forty-eight-year-old Karen Elaine Harrelson, 57-year-old Gregory Stambaugh, were hanging out in the basement of Stambaugh's West Manchester Township home last week, watching the American Idol season finale and drinking beer.
+48-year-old Karen Elaine Harrelson, 57-year-old Gregory Stambaugh were hanging out in the basement of Stambaugh's West Manchester Township home last week, watching the American Idol season finale and drinking beer.

 According to Stambaugh, it was Harrelson who produced the knife, stabbing him in the left forearm.